-Information Technology
+• Information Technology

-Master of Science in Artificial Intelligence (MSAI)
+Master of Science in Artificial Intelligence (MSAI) (30 Credit Hours - Estimated Completion Time 16 months)

 Program Description:

 The Master of Science in Artificial Intelligence (MSAI) program at Atlantis University delivers an innovative curriculum designed to prepare students, including those enrolled in the AU School of Business and/or the School of Information Technology, for leadership roles in the ever-evolving field of AI.
 This program blends rigorous academic coursework with hands-on projects and research opportunities, ensuing students gain a deep understanding of AI principles, methodologies, and applications across diverse domains.
 Engaging with industry-relevant technologies, algorithms, and tools, students acquire the skills necessary to innovate, tackle complex problems, and drive positive societal impact through AI solutions.